Splunk (NASDAQ:SPLK) PT Lowered to $180.00 at Mizuho

-Splunk (NASDAQ:SPLK) had its price target dropped by research analysts at Mizuho from $190.00 to $180.00 in a note issued to investors on Thursday, The Fly reports.
-The brokerage presently has a “neutral” rating on the software company’s stock.
-Mizuho’s target price would suggest a potential upside of 29.17% from the stock’s current price.
+Splunk (NASDAQ:SPLK) had its price target cut by investment analysts at Mizuho from $190.00 to $180.00 in a report released on Wednesday, Benzinga reports.
+The brokerage currently has a “neutral” rating on the software company’s stock.
+Mizuho’s price objective indicates a potential upside of 30.42% from the company’s previous close.

-Several other equities analysts have also recently commented on the stock.
-Pritchard Capital lowered their target price on shares of Splunk from $234.00 to $178.00 and set a “neutral” rating on the stock in a research note on Thursday, December 3rd.
-Raymond James lowered their target price on shares of Splunk from $225.00 to $195.00 and set an “outperform” rating on the stock in a research note on Thursday, December 3rd.
-Morgan Stanley lowered their target price on shares of Splunk from $270.00 to $213.00 and set an “overweight” rating on the stock in a research note on Thursday, December 3rd.
-Oppenheimer reissued an “outperform” rating and set a $203.00 target price on shares of Splunk in a research note on Thursday, February 11th.
-Finally, BMO Capital Markets lowered their target price on shares of Splunk from $235.00 to $180.00 in a research note on Thursday, December 3rd.
-One equities research analyst has rated the stock with a sell rating, twelve have given a hold rating and twenty-six have issued a buy rating to the stock.
-The stock presently has an average rating of “Buy” and an average target price of $207.49.
+SPLK has been the topic of a number of other research reports.
+Barclays cut their target price on shares of Splunk from $220.00 to $206.00 and set an “overweight” rating on the stock in a research report on Wednesday.
+Piper Sandler cut their target price on shares of Splunk from $250.00 to $200.00 and set an “overweight” rating on the stock in a research report on Thursday, December 3rd.
+Oppenheimer reaffirmed an “outperform” rating and issued a $203.00 price objective on shares of Splunk in a research report on Thursday, February 11th.
+JMP Securities cut their price objective on shares of Splunk from $240.00 to $220.00 and set an “outperform” rating on the stock in a research report on Thursday, December 3rd.
+Finally, Summit Insights downgraded shares of Splunk from a “buy” rating to a “hold” rating and set a $160.00 price objective on the stock. in a research report on Thursday, December 3rd.
+One research analyst has rated the stock with a sell rating, eleven have given a hold rating and twenty-five have issued a buy rating to the stock.
+Splunk presently has an average rating of “Buy” and a consensus price target of $208.11.

-In other Splunk news, CAO Timothy Emanuelson sold 538 shares of the stock in a transaction on Friday, January 15th.
-The shares were sold at an average price of $171.10, for a total transaction of $92,051.80.
-Following the transaction, the chief accounting officer now directly owns 21,614 shares of the company’s stock, valued at $3,698,155.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Graham Smith sold 1,000 shares of the stock in a transaction on Wednesday, December 23rd.
-The stock was sold at an average price of $175.00, for a total transaction of $175,000.00.
-Insiders sold 36,545 shares of company stock valued at $5,909,775 over the last quarter.
-Corporate insiders own 0.34% of the company’s stock.
+In other Splunk news, SVP Scott Morgan sold 1,211 shares of Splunk stock in a transaction that occurred on Monday, December 14th.
+The shares were sold at an average price of $155.40, for a total transaction of $188,189.40.
+Following the completion of the sale, the senior vice president now directly owns 69,826 shares in the company, valued at approximately $10,850,960.40.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CAO Timothy Emanuelson sold 538 shares of the business’s stock in a transaction on Wednesday, December 16th.
+The shares were sold at an average price of $161.80, for a total transaction of $87,048.40.
+Following the completion of the transaction, the chief accounting officer now owns 22,152 shares of the company’s stock, valued at $3,584,193.60.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 36,545 shares of company stock valued at $5,909,775.
+Company insiders own 0.34% of the company’s stock.

 Splunk Inc develops and markets software solutions that enable organizations to gain real-time operational intelligence in the United States and internationally.
 The company offers Splunk Enterprise, a real-time data platform, which include collection, indexing, search, reporting, analysis, alerting, monitoring, and data management capabilities; and Splunk Cloud, a cloud service for machine data.